Introduction to the InCountry Data Residency for Salesforce app

 On the opened page, click Manage Assignments.

 Within the opened permission set you can view users who attribute to InCountry User or InCountry Admin.
-They will be able to work within the InCountry for Salesforce app according to the granted permission level.
+They will be able to work within the InCountry Data Residency for Salesforce package according to the granted permission level.

 Here you can manage users, as follows: